corda/corda-docs-portal/content/en/platform/corda/5.3/reference/corda-cli/cpi.md

 ## upload

-The `upload` command uploads CPIs present in the specified `.cpi` file into your C5 cluster, so that Virtual Nodes can be created using this CPI at a later point.
+The `upload` command uploads CPIs present in the specified `.cpi` file into your Corda 5 cluster, so that virtual nodes can be created using this CPI at a later point.

 <style>
 table th:first-of-type {